simple-ai-opensource/simple-or/README.rst

-Package to solve Operations Research problems.
+Welcome to simpleor!
+This is a python package to solve Operations Research problems.
+Check out the official documentation in the link below.

+* Documentation: https://simple-or.readthedocs.io/
 * Free software: GNU General Public License v3
-* Documentation: https://simple-or.readthedocs.io/

 Credits
 -------